-In trying to understand how political parties will approach election campaigning in 2019 there are a number of questions that need to be asked.
+In trying to understand how political parties will approach election campaigning this year there are a number of questions that need to be asked.
 How much are parties spending on election campaigns?
 What strategies are being used to reach out to voters?
 What strategies are being used to convince voters?
 How is data analytics affecting campaigning?
 How is GDPR affecting campaigning?
 What are the new skills needed by campaign teams?

 Political party election campaign budgets have been moving slowly away from traditional campaigning methods to digital means of campaigning.
 Where, in the past, the majority of campaign budgets might have been spent on leaflets, posters and rallies, in the past 5 years that budget allocation has begun to be assigned to social media advertising, targeted email marketing, and a host of online engagement methods.
 Campaigns are now more reminiscent of the marketing department of a large company rather than a political party.
 These trends seem entrenched but we are also seeing increased budget allocations for things like data analytics, better market research, investment in grassroots initiatives, and so on.
 There is still huge investment in traditional voter outreach methods such as posters (⅓ of all spending in UK in 2017) but European parties are learning from the methods used in US campaigns which tend to push more towards the digital angle.
+Parties are also investing more in political party software as a means to increase their digital capabilities.

 Voter outreach strategies